B-Sukanya/Automated-Claims-Damage-Assessment/README.md

 ## Overview

+AI-powered system that analyzes vehicle damage from incident photos to support faster and more consistent insurance claim triage.
-ClaimLens is an AI-powered Computer Vision proof of concept designed to support insurance claims teams in assessing vehicle damage from incident photos.

-The application provides a structured first-pass assessment of submitted claim evidence, including detected damage areas, damage severity, estimated repair costs, and a recommended review route.
+This application uses AI and Computer Vision to analyze vehicle damage from uploaded incident photos.
+It provides a first-pass assessment of damaged areas, damage severity, estimated repair cost, and confidence to support claims handler review.

-The goal is to help claims handlers review visual evidence more consistently and support faster claim triage while keeping the final decision with a human reviewer.

 ## Application Flow